GaloisInc/BESSPIN-Tool-Suite/docs/constrainBufferErrors.md

 the setting of of specific constraints by providing your own custom error model.
 To do so, create a copy of the builtin model (`fett/cwesEvaluation/bufferErrors/bufferErrors.cfr`) and list the constraints you would like to set at the end of the `BufferErrors_Test` section.
+Do not directly edit the builtin model definition.

-For example, if you'd like to only generate stack tests, rather than a mix of stack and heap tests, you should add `[Location_Stack]` to the end of the clafer file (indented by two spaces to apply it to the `BufferErrors_Test` section).
+For example, if you'd like to only generate stack tests, rather than a mix of stack and heap tests, you should add `[Location_Stack]` to the end of your clafer file (indented by two spaces to apply it to the `BufferErrors_Test` section).
 You may add as many constraints as you'd like, and the tool will take their conjunction.
 You should not remove any definitions from this file.

 To use your custom model, make the following changes to the `bufferErrors section of `config.ini`: